Dock MCP

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool returns an investment portfolio for a connection, listing specific asset types (FIIs, stocks, etc.) and fields.
-It distinguishes itself from sibling tools like openfinance_list_accounts or openfinance_list_investment_transactions by focusing on the full portfolio.
+The description clearly states the tool returns investment portfolio data for a connection, listing specific asset types (FIIs, stocks, ETFs, etc.) and fields.
+This distinguishes it from siblings like openfinance_list_accounts or openfinance_list_loans.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.